Mary (musical)

-Mary is a 1920 musical comedy with book and lyrics by Frank Mandel and Otto Harbach and music by Louis Hirsch.
+Mary (originally titled The house that Jack built) is a 1920 musical comedy with book and lyrics by Frank Mandel and Otto Harbach and music by Louis Hirsch.
 Among its songs was "Love Nest", Hirsch's most successful, later the theme song for the Burns and Allen radio show.

 Story

-A young man invents a portable house, expecting to make his fortune, but fails in the attempt.
+A young man, Jack Keene, invents a portable house, expecting to make his fortune, but fails in the attempt.
 He strikes oil accidentally, thereby becoming wealthy, so is able to marry his sweetheart, the "Mary" of the title.